All students are independently responsible for understanding Ohio Wesleyan’s parking regulations and knowing where they are permitted to park.

-All parking appeal requests are reviewed and decided by a panel consisting of the Director of Student Conduct and Community Standards, a member of the Public Safety staff, and five student representatives.
+All parking appeal requests are reviewed and decided by a panel consisting of a member of the Public Safety staff and three - five student representatives.
 A letter regarding the outcome of this review is then sent to the student’s email address.
 All decisions made by this panel are final.

 Parking Appeal Denied?